Frontline plc (FRO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Frontline plc (FRO) by analysts is $21.11, which is $5.34 above the current market price.
-The public float for FRO is 142.78M, and at present, short sellers hold a 6.18% of that float.
-On April 04, 2023, the average trading volume of FRO was 4.16M shares.
+The average price point forecasted by analysts for Frontline plc (FRO) is $21.11, which is $5.34 above the current market price.
+The public float for FRO is 142.78M, and currently, short sellers hold a 6.18% ratio of that float.
+The average trading volume of FRO on April 10, 2023 was 4.04M shares.

 FRO’s Market Performance